ianxxiao/use-athena/README.md

 # Athena
 Athena helps bloggers to write better, publish more, and find their unique "voice".

 Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.
-Athena augments Grammarly, which only focuses on editing but not the creative process.
+Athena augments Grammarly, which is great for editing but not for the iterative creative process.

 Check out https://athena.launchaco.com/ for more details and sign up for the upcoming beta launch.